Skip to main content

 Trust (digital identity, etc.)

-As a basis for data distribution and collaboration, there is a need for mechanisms and tools that improve the verification of the identity and existence of parties and the non-falsification and authenticity of data, which help to trust the parties and data that are exchanged.
-At present, we are promoting initiatives for the utilization of digital identities of "people, corporations, goods, etc." that establish and certify "identities, qualifications, attributes, etc." in digital.
+As a foundation for data distribution and collaboration, there is a need for mechanisms and tools to improve the possibility of verifying the identity and existence of subjects and the non-tampering and authenticity of data, which will help to trust the data and the parties with whom data is exchanged.
+We are currently promoting initiatives to utilize digital identity for "people, corporations, objects, etc." to establish and prove "identity, qualifications, attributes, etc." in digital.

 Overview

-Through various policies to secure and improve trust, we aim to promote digital completion of administrative procedures, utilize digital identities across countries, and improve the safety and security of users regarding the handling of personal information.
-Specifically, we are examining governance and use cases related to the use of digital identities, and promoting international cooperation.
+Through various policies to ensure and improve trust, we aim to promote digital completion of administrative procedures, utilize digital identity across countries, and improve the safety and security of users in the handling of personal information.
+Specifically, we are studying governance and use cases related to the use of digital identity, and promoting international cooperation.

 Efforts to expand digital identity

-The use and application of digital identity, which establishes and proves the "identity, qualifications, attributes, etc." of "people, corporations, goods, etc." in digital, is the basis and an important element for securing and improving trust in the digital society.
+The use of digital identity, which establishes and proves the "identity, qualifications, attributes, etc." of "persons, corporations, objects, etc." in the digital world, is a fundamental and important element for ensuring and improving trust in the digital society.

-We are considering and implementing governance measures to expand the social implementation and appropriate and effective use of digital identities, and to enable citizens to use them with peace of mind.
+We are studying and implementing governance measures to expand the social implementation and appropriate and effective use of digital identity, and to ensure that people can use it with peace of mind.

 Digital Identity Wallet(DIW)